davidgf/design-patterns-in-ruby/template_method.md

 end
 ```

-We can now define a subclass that implements the details
+We can now define a subclass that implements the details:

 ```ruby
 class PlainTextReport < Report